bowd/cljs-rails/README.md

 ## Post-Install

-Because the cljs build (powered by boot) needs to be run in parallel with the rails server we've installed ``foreman`` and added a basic ``Procfile`` that starts both these processes.
+Because the cljs build (powered by boot) needs to be run in parallel with the rails server, ``foreman`` was added to the gemfile and a basic ``Procfile`` that starts both these processes.
 So from now on instead of ``bundle exec rails server`` you should do:

     $ foreman start

-> Because of the way clojure works conceptually the first time you start foreman (or run ``boot dev``) it will download all dependencies and also build your project.
+> Because of the way clojure works the first time you start foreman (or run ``boot dev``) it will download all dependencies and also build your project.
 This is the equivalent, in webpack world, of doing both the ``npm install`` and ``webpack build``.
 Subsequent builds will not download depndencies and of course the dev tasks starts a watch that does hot-reloading and incremental builds (2k17).

-Currently the bundle isn't loaded anywhere in your Rails app. you must add it to the head of your layout using the ``cljs_main_path`` helper:
+Currently the bundle isn't loaded anywhere in your Rails app, you must add it to your layout using the ``cljs_main_path`` helper:

 ```erb
 <%= javascript_include_tag cljs_main_path %>
 ```

-After doing this you should navigate to an action and see some clojurescript devtools messages in your browser console.
+After doing this you should navigate to an action and see clojurescript devtools messages in your browser console.

 Also, the generated core/main function injects "Hello world" into the document body.
 You can go to ``cljs/src/<app-name>/core.cljs`` and edit the text there.
 It should automagically recompile and run again in the browser!
 Yey!